micmejia/bible-dump/NKJV/Esther/Esth 9.md

 because Haman, the son of Hammedatha the Agagite, the enemy of all the Jews, had plotted against the Jews to annihilate them, and had cast Pur (that _is,_ the lot), to consume them and destroy them;

 ###### 25
-but when [^k]_Esther_ came before the king, he commanded by letter that [^l]this wicked plot which _Haman_ had devised against the Jews should return on his own head, and that he and his sons should be hanged on the gallows.
+but when _Esther_ came before the king, he commanded by letter that this wicked plot which _Haman_ had devised against the Jews should return on his own head, and that he and his sons should be hanged on the gallows.

 ###### 26
-So they called these days Purim, after the name [^m]Pur.
+So they called these days Purim, after the name Pur.
 Therefore, because of all the words of this letter, what they had seen concerning this matter, and what had happened to them,

 ###### 27
 the Jews established and imposed it upon themselves and their descendants and all who would join them, that without fail they should celebrate these two days every year, according to the written _instructions_ and according to the _prescribed_ time,